-- “Portfolio Sector” weighting is measured as the asset value of real estate investments for each sector category (Residential, Industrial, Net Lease, Hospitality, Self Storage, Data Centers, Retail, Office) divided by the total asset value of all real estate investments, excluding the value of any third party interests in such real estate investments (“Real Estate TAV”) The following sectors each have subsectors comprising over 1.0% of Real Estate TAV.
-Residential: multifamily, single family rental, student housing, affordable housing and manufactured housing; Industrial: warehouses; and Hospitality: full service and select service hotels.
+- “Portfolio Sector” weighting is measured as the asset value of real estate investments for each sector category (Rental Housing, Industrial, Net Lease, Data Centers, Self Storage, Hospitality, Office, Retail) divided by the total asset value of all real estate investments, excluding the value of any third party interests in such real estate investments (“Real Estate TAV”) The following sectors each have subsectors comprising over 1.0% of Real Estate TAV.
+Rental Housing: multifamily, single family rental, student housing and manufactured housing; Industrial: warehouses; and Hospitality: full service and select service hotels.
 “Region Concentration” represents regions as defined by NCREIF and the weighting is measured as the asset value of real estate properties and unconsolidated investments for each geographical category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (1) real estate properties, excluding the value of any third-party interests in such real estate properties, and (2) unconsolidated investments.
 “Non-U.S.” reflects investments in Europe and Canada.
 Please see the prospectus for more information on BREIT’s investments.